unlitcolor/unlitcolor/README.md

 ---
 ### 🔧Tools
 [Spritesheet Generator](https://spritesheet.neocities.org/) - Most available tools like this are very limited, you can just upload your sprites and they are randomly sorted, which is a problem when you have many images.
 This is why I created my own spritesheet generator.
-Your uploaded sprites are sorted from left to right and you can specify how many pics you want per row.
+Your uploaded sprites are sorted by name from left to right and you can specify how many pics you want per row.